Meet the Leadership Team

-Duncan joins ISHR from the American School of Guangzhou (ASG) where he served as the Elementary School Assistant Principal.
+Duncan joined ISHR in 2019 from the American School of Guangzhou (ASG) where he served as the Elementary School Assistant Principal.
 ASG’s primary school has its own campus with over 500 students in the primary school alone.
 Before that, he was the Assistant Principal at Lindisfarne College in New South Wales, a school of 1,100 students.
 Duncan is an exhibited and award winning photographer and enjoys outdoor pursuits, particularly surfing, rugby, cricket, swimming, and cross-country.

 Master in Early Childhood and Elementary Education, Bank Street College, New York, USA

 Annette was recently the Head of School of Alt School Dogpatch in San Francisco, and was formerly Head of School at the Berlin Bilingual School.
 A New York native who is fluent in English, German, and French, Annette has taught, led and travelled all over the world.
 Annette has extensive experience with the Reggio Emilia approach to Early Childhood education.
 She also ran a small business for women’s development in Bangkok and founded an art program in Uzbekistan.

 Master in English Literature, Open University, UK; PGCE English, Birmingham University, UK; Bachelor in English Language and Literature, Lancaster University, UK

 Jake Lowe began teaching at ISHR in 2006 after having taught for four years at a secondary school in the West Midlands (UK).
 After working for 6 years as co-Head of English A, Jake took up the post of Deputy Head of Secondary in 2012.
 He previously taught English A1 and A2 and currently teaches both English Literature and English Language and Literature in the Diploma Programme and supports self-taught Literature students.
 Jake has been a Diploma Tutor for the past nine years and is one of the coaches for the Varsity Boys football team.